RevathiSaba/iptree-test/README.md

 ./nms --file=../testdata/ipaddr_1000_shuffled.txt
 ```

+Output will print out the search time in seconds

 ### Note
 testdata folder has lot of samples of ipv4 and ipv6 address to perform load and search

+Sample load and search metrics are here: https://verizondigital.github.io/waflz/appendix.html#ip-trie-performance